 - What currency is used in Cuba?

 - Cuba has two currencies: the Cuban Peso and the Cuban Convertible Peso.
 Tourists often use the Convertible Peso.
 Make sure to carry some cash, as not all places accept credit cards.
+As of 2023, Cuba has been implementing currency reforms, so check the latest information before your trip.

 - Can I use my cell phone in Cuba?

 - Cell phone coverage is limited, and roaming charges can be high.
 Buying a local SIM card or relying on Wi-Fi at your accommodation is a good idea.
+Note that internet access throughout the country is improving but still not as widely available as in many other destinations.

 - Are vaccinations required to visit Cuba?